 In FY2005, Appropriations conferees followed a House recommendation to direct DOD to review this alternative management arrangement.
 House appropriators believed that "management of program acquisition should remain with one Service, and that the U.S. Navy, due to its significant investment in two variants of the F-35 should be assigned all acquisition executive oversight responsibilities."
-Conferees directed that DOD submit a report by December 15, 2004, on the potential efficacy of this change.
+Conferees directed that DOD submit a report on the potential efficacy of this change.
 Press reports state that DOD's study recommended against making changes to the program's management oversight structure.
 This may not be a consensus decision within DOD however.
-Former Air Force Chief of Staff General Jumper, for example, was quoted in August 2004 saying that he supported putting one service in charge of JSF program acquisition.
+Former Air Force Chief of Staff General Jumper, for example, was quoted as saying that he supported putting one service in charge of JSF program acquisition.